diningeachox/chronite_corp/docs/gameplay.md

 18. Produces Metacrystals.
 Takes Pyrite and Deuterium as inputs.

 19. Hostile military planet II.
 Sends Munitions on either Cutter or Heavy ships.
 (Determined randomly when revealed.)
+If it is not revealed by the exploration trigger, it will be revealed when Metacrystals are at 50% of the victory threshold.

 Third Tier